manadart/Enflow/README.md

 var salaryRaiseRule = new MaxSalaryRule()
     .And(new InHrDepartmentRule())
     .Describe("Employee must be in the HR deparment and have a salary less than $40,000.");

+// Candidates can then be checked against a rule to see if they satisfy it. var isEligible = salaryRaiseRule.IsSatified(someEmployee);
 ```

 ### Workflows